Skip to content

 You’ve probably seen people pouring baking soda and vinegar into clogged drains, hoping it’ll clear everything.
 The truth is, it doesn’t really work for real clogs.

-Eli Pasternak, Founder & CEO of Liberty House Purchasing Group, shares, “When baking soda and vinegar mix, they create bubbles and fizz, but that reaction isn’t strong enough to break down heavy buildup like grease, food, or hair.
+Eli Pasternak, Founder & CEO of Liberty House Buying Group, shares, “When baking soda and vinegar mix, they create bubbles and fizz, but that reaction isn’t strong enough to break down heavy buildup like grease, food, or hair.
 It might move very light gunk if your drain is just a bit slow, but it won’t fix a serious clog.”

 Sometimes, it can even make things worse by making a thicker mess inside the pipes.
 If you really need to unclog a drain, it’s better to use a plunger, a drain snake, or a proper drain cleaner.
 And if nothing works, calling a plumber saves more time and trouble than trying viral tricks.